peterbax117/azure-sas-token-expiration-alert/README.md

 ![visual](/images/2024-02-AG-06-Review.png)

-## Create Event Subscriptions for Secret Expiring and Secret Expired
+## Create Event Subscription for Secret Near Expiry Event and Secret Expired

 We are going to create 2 different event subscriptions.
 The first will be for when the event SecretExpiryNear is fired and the second for when the event SecretExpired is fired.
 When these events fire an email will be sent to a user or distribution group.
 In the case of this example I will be sending an email to myself.